The Vogalonga of Venice

 In a very short time, this wave of enthusiasm gave rise to more than fifty Venetian rowing clubs in Venice and on the mainland.
 All this contributed to a renewed sense of pride in Venice and its boating traditions which prior to this event had almost disappeared.
 The local newspaper Il Gazzettino described it as “a rare victory of the oar over the engine’’, a rediscovery of the evocative lagoon, a gathering not of protesters but of individuals showing solidarity with Venice: trying to reach out and defend the city against one of its most thorny problems – the adverse effects of wave motion caused by motor boat traffic.
 The Vogalonga gradually became more and more popular with ever greater numbers of participants until in 2007 it reached 1550 boats carrying 5800 rowers and paddlers.

-Be part of history and salute Venice with your oars and paddles!
+Be part of the ongoing history of the Vogalonga and salute Venice with your oars and paddles with us in 2021 in Goolwa!